paulhammond/jp/README.md

       ]
     }

-It is insanely fast, doesn't mess with the data, and handles invalid JSON (within reason).
+It's fast, doesn't mess with the data, and handles invalid JSON (within reason).
 For more information see the [project homepage](http://www.paulhammond.org/jp/).

 ## Installing